 The special rule lets us pay a full Social Security check for any whole month we consider you retired, regardless of your yearly earnings.
 If you will

-be under full retirement age for all of 2013, you are considered retired in any month that your earnings are $1,260 or less and you did not perform substantial services in self employment.
+be under full retirement age for all of 2014, you are considered retired in any month that your earnings are $1,290 or less and you did not perform substantial services in self employment.
 In 2015, the monthly earnings limit will be $1,310.

-reach full retirement age in 2013, you are considered retired in any month that your earnings are $3,340 or less and you did not perform substantial services in self employment.
+reach full retirement age in 2014, you are considered retired in any month that your earnings are $3,450 or less and you did not perform substantial services in self employment.
 In 2015, the monthly earnings limit will be $3,490.